Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GT 420 should in theory be a lot better than the GeForce 8600 GS (OEM) in general. (explain)
+Memory BandwidthIn theory, the GeForce GT 420 will be 125% quicker than the GeForce 8600 GS (OEM) in general, due to its greater bandwidth. (explain)

-Texel RateThe GeForce 8600 GS (OEM) is quite a bit (approximately 54%) better at texture filtering than the GeForce GT 420. (explain)
+Texel RateThe GeForce 8600 GS (OEM) will be much (more or less 54%) more effective at AF than the GeForce GT 420. (explain)

-Pixel RateThe GeForce 8600 GS (OEM) is a lot (more or less 54%) better at FSAA than the GeForce GT 420, and able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 8600 GS (OEM) should be much (about 54%) better at full screen anti-aliasing than the GeForce GT 420, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison